jdbuysse/keyword-flow/README.md

 `npm install`
 `npm start`

+The app will read from a default dataset saved in public/output.json

 ### Using your own data

-1. Create a constellate dataset and downloading 'Sample metadata, ngrams, full-text (JSONL)' or 'Metadata, ngrams, and full-text (JSONL)' (need to check that this works with the later when you look for better example data)
+1. Create a constellate dataset and download 'Sample metadata, ngrams, full-text (JSONL)'
 2. Unzip the downloaded dataset and drop it into /dataUtils/constellateDatasets
 3. In extract.js, rename `const inputFile` to match the name of the file to extract
 4. If you haven't already, run npm install